-He is a member of the Chinese Canadian Military Museum Society and the Canadian Club of Vancouver, a member and past director and officer of the BC Veterans Commemorative Association, the prime mover in the establishment of the highly successful veterans’ licence plate program and Veterans Affairs Canada “Year of the Veteran” program in 2005, the Secretary of the Honorary Officers Association of BC, Royal United Services Institute-Vancouver, Life Member of The Royal Canadian Armoured Corps Association, a Past BC Director of the Canadian Forces Liaison Council, a member and Past President of The BC Regiment (DCO) Association, member and past director and officer of The BC Regiment (DCO) Museum Society and a member and past director and officer of the Royal City Youth Ballet Company Society, Chairman of the Commanding Officer’s Committee, Governor and Chairman of The BC Regiment (DCO) Regimental Trust, Counsel Emeritus of Honour House Society and past Trustee of the Burnaby Art Gallery.
+He is a member of the Chinese Canadian Military Museum Society and the Canadian Club of Vancouver, a member and past director and officer of the BC Veterans Commemorative Association, the prime mover in the establishment of the highly successful veterans’ licence plate program and Veterans Affairs Canada “Year of the Veteran” program in 2005, the Secretary of the Honorary Officers Association of BC, a member of the Royal United Services Institute-Vancouver, a Life Member of The Royal Canadian Armoured Corps Association, a Past BC Director of the Canadian Forces Liaison Council, a member and Past President of The BC Regiment (DCO) Association, a member and past director and officer of The BC Regiment (DCO) Museum Society and a member and past director and officer of the Royal City Youth Ballet Company Society, the Chairman of the Commanding Officer’s Committee, a Governor and Past Chairman of The BC Regiment (DCO) Regimental Trust, Counsel Emeritus of Honour House Society and a past Trustee of the Burnaby Art Gallery.
 Ted is also Special Counsel to the Vancouver Artillery Association, 15th Field Artillery Regimental Society, 15th Field Museum and Archives and Royal United Services Institute – Vancouver.

 Ted was awarded the Queen Elizabeth II Diamond Jubilee Medal in March 2012 in recognition of his contributions to Canada.
-In addition, Ted was appointed Honorary Colonel of The British Columbia Regiment (Duke of Connaught’s Own) by the Minister of National Defence, the Honourable Peter MacKay, upon recommendation of the Chief of Defence Staff on 2 November 2012 and has been extended twice by the Minister of National Defence, Harjit S. Sajjan.
+In addition, Ted was appointed Honorary Colonel of The British Columbia Regiment (Duke of Connaught’s Own) by the Minister of National Defence, the Honourable Peter MacKay, upon recommendation of the Chief of Defence Staff, on 2 November 2012 and has been extended twice by the Minister of National Defence, Harjit S. Sajjan.
 Ted was awarded the Commanding Officer’s Commendation on 11 December 2013.
 In 2015, Ted was awarded The Army Cadet League of Canada Volunteer Service Medal for “continuous and meritorious service” and The Caring Canadian Award by the Governor General of Canada, the Right Honourable David Johnson.
 In 2016, Ted was awarded the Sovereign’s Medal for Volunteers and in 2019, he was awarded the Minister of Veterans Affairs Commendation by The Honourable Lawrence MacAulay, Minister.